Advice Women-Haters Could Use Via Ashton Kutcher

 So the good news is that there is hope.
 If we are willing to take an honest look at ourselves and grow.

 Here’s Kutcher’s speech if you would like to see it:

-Posted on August 19, 2013, in body image, feminism, men, psychology, relationships, sex, sexism, women and tagged Ashton Kutcher, body image, feminism, men, psychology, relationships, sex, sexism, Teen Choice Awards, women.
+Posted on August 19, 2013, in body image, feminism, men, psychology, relationships, sex and sexuality, sexism, women and tagged Ashton Kutcher, body image, feminism, men, psychology, relationships, sex and sexuality, sexism, Teen Choice Awards, women.
 Bookmark the permalink.
 13 Comments.